GSA/fpki-guides/pages/fpki_piv-i_faq.md

 ### What Is The Relationship Between FASC-N And GUID?

-Both the Global Unique IDentifier (GUID) and the Federal Agency Smart Credential Number(FASC-N) are data fields within the CardHolder Unique IDentifier (CHUID) per  [NIST SP 800-73 Part 1](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf).
+Both the Global Unique Identifier (GUID) and the Federal Agency Smart Credential Number(FASC-N) are data fields within the CardHolder Unique Identifier (CHUID) per  [NIST SP 800-73 Part 1](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf).
 The GUID is included in the CHUID.
 [PIV-I NFI](https://cio.gov/wp-content/uploads/downloads/2012/09/PIV_Interoperabillity_Non-Federal_Issuers_May-2009.pdf) describes the challenges with the FASC-N as follows: <br />
 >The PIV Card includes a Federal Agency Smart Credential Number (FASC-N) to uniquely identify it, and thus avoid identifier namespace collisions.
 When managed and distributed within a closed system (the U.S. Government), uniqueness is ensured.
 However, the FASC-N structure does not support its use beyond the U.S. Government as it cannot be easily extended to allow sufficient identifier namespace to support a large NFI population.

-The GUID field is defined to contain an  [RFC 4122](http://www.ietf.org/rfc/rfc4122.txt)-conformant Universally Unique IDentifier (UUID) value to support large Non-Federal Issuer (NFI) populations.
+The GUID field is defined to contain an  [RFC 4122](http://www.ietf.org/rfc/rfc4122.txt)-conformant Universally Unique Identifier (UUID) value to support large Non-Federal Issuer (NFI) populations.

 <br />[[Return to Table of Contents]](#table-of-contents)<br /><br /><br />

 ### What Is The GUID?

-The Global Unique IDentifier (GUID) is a mandatory data field defined within the CardHolder Unique IDentifier (CHUID) as specified in [NIST SP 800-73](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf) which PIV and PIV-I Cards must conform to.
-For PIV-I Cards, the GUID field must contain an [RFC 4122](http://www.ietf.org/rfc/rfc4122.txt)-conformant Universally Unique IDentifier (UUID) value to support large NFI populations.
+The Global Unique Identifier (GUID) is a mandatory data field defined within the CardHolder Unique Identifier (CHUID) as specified in [NIST SP 800-73](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf) which PIV and PIV-I Cards must conform to.
+For PIV-I Cards, the GUID field must contain an [RFC 4122](http://www.ietf.org/rfc/rfc4122.txt)-conformant Universally Unique Identifier (UUID) value to support large NFI populations.

 <br />[[Return to Table of Contents]](#table-of-contents)<br /><br /><br />

 ### What Is The Relationship Between GUID And UUID?

-* **The Global Unique IDentifier (GUID)** is a Tag-Length-Value (TLV) (i.e., a structured data field) within the CardHolder Unique IDentifier (CHUID) object of a PIV Card.
+* **The Global Unique Identifier (GUID)** is a Tag-Length-Value (TLV) (i.e., a structured data field) within the CardHolder Unique Identifier (CHUID) object of a PIV Card.
 The GUID is defined in [NIST SP 800-73 Part 1](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf).

-* **The Universally Unique IDentifier (UUID)** is a unique identifier that can be placed in multiple data fields to uniquely identify the card.
+* **The Universally Unique Identifier (UUID)** is a unique identifier that can be placed in multiple data fields to uniquely identify the card.
 For example, the UUID is found in the GUID field of the CHUID, the `subjectAltName` extension of PIV-I Authentication and PIV-I Card Authentication certificates, and within signed objects on the card (in place of the Federal Agency Smart Credential Number(FASC-N) used in PIV Cards).
 The UUID is defined in [RFC 4122](http://www.ietf.org/rfc/rfc4122.txt).

 On PIV Cards, the GUID may contain a UUID, an IPv6 address, or be populated with all zeros.
 On PIV-I Cards, the GUID must contain a UUID.
 Both the UUID and IPv6 addresses provide a unique numbering scheme.
 However, the UUID does not require a central organization to manage the namespace.